A Comprehensive Overview of Karnataka Apartment Ownership Act 1972

 Protecting the rights of the homeowners

 By underlining the ownership structure, this apartment ownership act safeguards the property rights of the homeowners.
-Today, a builder or another apartment buyer cannot stake claim over others’ properties or the common areas.
+Today, a builder or another apartment buyer cannot stake a claim over others’ properties or the common areas.

 Outlining common areas and facilities